magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 Let's go back to the login form by visiting the `http://localhost:3000/index.html` URL and click the Login botton.

-Ops, you got the Page Not Found notification.
-What happens?
+Ops, you got the `Page Not Found` notification.
+What happened?

-Revisit the `index.html` page and go back to your bREPL active session.
+Revisit the `index.html` page and go back to your active bREPL session.
 Just to be sure, require again the `modern-cljs.login` namespace and call the `l/validate-form` function: